Threat of protests, violent escalation stirs panic in Iraq

 Associated Press

-BAGHDAD (AP) — Iraqi security forces erected concrete barriers as panic took hold of the Iraqi street Monday ahead of counter-protests planned by Shiite political rivals that many feared could escalate to civil strife.
+BAGHDAD (AP) — Iraqi security forces erected concrete barriers on Monday ahead of counter-protests planned by Shiite political rivals against an influential cleric whose followers have staged a parliament sit-in for a third day.

 Calls for the counter-protest came from a political alliance of Iran-backed groups opposed to the open-ended sit-in inside Iraq’s parliament by followers of Shiite cleric Muqtada al-Sadr.
 The prospect of opposing demonstrations stirred fears of a deepening political crisis.
 Iraq’s political sphere has been a vacuum since federal elections in October.